ThatOtherZach/Eventic/replit.md

 - **Location-Based Routing**: Dynamic URL routing for filtering events by city/country (/NewYork, /UnitedStates), with automatic space conversion and visual effects (Golden Ticket, Monthly Colors).
 Includes RSS feed functionality for location-based event subscriptions.
 - **Unified Event Form**: A single `event-form.tsx` for creation and editing, intelligently detecting mode and validating ownership.
 - **Smart Event Sorting**: Home page displays active events only, prioritizing those within the next 24 hours, then chronologically.
 - **Simplified Location & Image Systems**: Single country selection for user preference, and a single featured image for events serving as ticket background.
+Supports JPEG, JPG, PNG, and GIF formats (max 5MB).
 - **P2P Validation**: Optional setting allowing any ticket holder to validate others' tickets for the same event, enabled only at event creation.
 - **Event Reputation System**: Attendees can rate events (thumbs up/down); event owners' reputation is displayed with badges and formatted vote counts.
 - **Ticket Resale System**: Replaces refunds, allowing tickets to be resold at original price (2% fee for paid tickets).
 Resale queue ensures automatic matching with new purchases.